 Motor Torque and Configuration

-Motor power is a limiting factor for heavy riders.
-More weight requires higher torque to maintain performance—especially during starts, hill climbs, and rapid acceleration.
+Motor power is a limiting factor for heavier individuals.
+More weight requires higher torque to maintain performance, especially during starts, hill climbs, and rapid acceleration.
 Boards with low-power motors may move, but they’ll struggle with sluggish acceleration, overheating, or voltage sag under strain.

 Torque depends not just on wattage, but also on motor type and drive system: